 Corrax, which has the best corrosion resistance, is used wherever corrosion is the main problem, i.e. processing corrosive plastics.
 Stavax ESR, Mirrax ESR and Mirrax 40 pre-hardened are corrosion resistant mould steels with high cleanliness.
 Polmax can meet the highest demands on polishability combined with corrosion resistance.
-Elmax SuperClean is combining moderate corrosion resistance with extremely high wear resistance and RoyAlloy or Ramax HH are corrosion resistant steels with very good machinability.
-By using Ramax HH or RoyAlloy for the holders the stainless properties are extended to the full mould.
+Elmax SuperClean is combining moderate corrosion resistance with extremely high wear resistance and RoyAlloy are corrosion resistant steels with very good machinability.
+By using RoyAlloy for the holders the stainless properties are extended to the full mould.
 Vanax SuperClean combines excellent corrosion resistance with excellent wear resistance.